 It's....complicated to say the least.

-What we DO know for certain is that the NC Republican-majority General Assembly must be broken in the upcoming 2020 elections in order for the relentless attack on Voter's Rights and Fair Maps to cease, to quit wasting taxpayers money, to allow the legislators to create legislation that actually helps our state, and to ensure that the people of NC have a fair choice in the candidates that are supposed to be representing them in the NC General Assembly.
+What we DO know for certain is that the NC Republican-majority General Assembly must be broken in future elections in order for the relentless attack on Voter's Rights and Fair Maps to cease, to quit wasting taxpayers money, to allow the legislators to create legislation that actually helps our state, and to ensure that the people of NC have a fair choice in the candidates that are supposed to be representing them in the NC General Assembly.
 Below is a history of where we are currently with the maps and how we got there.

 12/2/19 “There's simply not sufficient time to fully develop the factual record necessary to decide the constitutional challenges to the new congressional districts without significantly delaying the primary elections,” Superior Court Judge Paul Ridgeway said from the bench.
 “It is time for the citizens to vote.”